SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 We have now successfully created the first simple CDS View in SAP S/4HANA.
 In the next step we'll be implementing a more complex CDS view that joins multiple tables.

-## Deep Dive 1.2 - Delta-enablement for simple ABAP CDS Views
+## Deep Dive 1.2 - Delta-enablement for simple ABAP CDS Views (projection)

 Delta-enablement for simple ABAP CDS Views is pretty easy!
 The only step to do is adding the `@Analytics` annotation to the view that sets the enabled flag and defines the change data capturing approach.<br>
 Those who are interested in learning more about the `@Analytics` annotation can refer to